-The format bit, FO, may be set to 1 to set the word length to 8 bits to implement the power-down modes on the AD7266.
+The format bit, FO, can be set to 1 to set the word length to 8 bits to implement the power-down modes on the AD7265.

 The connection diagram is shown in Figure 45.
-It is imperative that for signal processing applications, the frame synchronization signal from the TMS320C541 provides equidistant sampling.
-The $V{DRIVE}$ pin of the AD7266 takes the same supply voltage as that of the TMS320C541.
-This allows the ADC to operate at a higher voltage than its serial interface and therefore, the TMS320C541, if necessary.
+For signal processing applications, it is imperative that the frame synchronization signal from the TMS320C541 provide equidistant sampling.
+The V{DRIVE} pin of the AD7265 takes the same supply voltage as that of the TMS320C541.
+This allows the ADC to operate at a higher voltage than its serial interface, and therefore, the TMS320C541, if necessary.

 Figure 45.
-Interfacing the AD7266 to the TMS320C541
+Interfacing the AD7265 to the TMS320C541

-AD7266 TO DSP563xx
+AD7265 TO DSP563xx

-The connection diagram in Figure 46 shows how the AD7266 can be connected to the ESSI (synchronous serial interface) of the DSP563xx family of DSPs from Motorola.
-There are two on-board ESSIs, and each is operated in synchronous mode (Bit SYN = 1 in CRB register) with internally generated word length frame sync for both TX and RX (Bit FSL1 = 0 and Bit FSL0 = 0 in CRB).
+The connection diagram in Figure 46 shows how the AD7265 can be connected to the ESSI (synchronous serial interface) of the DSP563xx family of DSPs from Motorola.
+There are two on-board ESSIs, and each operates in synchronous mode (Bit SYN = 1 in CRB register) with internally generated word length frame sync for both TX and RX (Bit FSL1 = 0 and Bit FSL0 = 0 in CRB).